MRCBSU/real-time-mcmc/running-model-process.md

 * Run the model either from the command line, via batch submission script, or even from within R.

 * Complain about my coding when you immediately hit a bug.

+* Navigate to the directory earlier specifed by the R variable ``out.dir``.
+Here, whilst running, output is generated and stored.
+In particular, you should check that numbered files named ``adaptive_report`` and then following that ``posterior_report`` are being saved.
+These files allow you to peak at the acceptance ratio of proposals, and in-running parameter means and standard deviations, to check that sensible output is being generated.

+* Remaining in the same directory, open R and open the files (from the directory ``./R/output/`` given relative to the root directory in the repository) ``traceplots.R`` and ``projections.R``.

+* In ``traceplots.R``:
+  * Update the variable ``d`` to give the total number of days (analysis of data + projection) over which the model was run.
+  * The ``var.priors`` list defines the prior distributions and corresponding prior parameters for each of the parameters in the model.
+This is a paired list, with one list containing the distributions, and the other having a vector of parameters.
+This needs to match with the prior information contained within the ``mod_pars.txt`` file.
+  * Running this file will give traceplots and density estimates for each of the free parameters within the model.

+* In ``projections.R``:
+  * Change variable ``nt`` to give the last day on which data were available in the model run.

 [PHE gitlab]: https://gitlab.phe.gov.uk/Paul.Birrell/real-time-mcmc